frankwillmore/software-policy/README.md

 ## General policies

+* Only users in software Linux group can install to non-user areas.
 * If you installed it, you're responsible for it.
+You're the file owner and first point of contact.
 * Clean up after yourself.
 If you made some directories or files that don't need to be there, remove them.
 * Leverage what already exists.
 * Default versions change infrequently and deliberately
 * Any software which was once a default on the system will always be available on the system
+* The *spack* service user should own settings, not particular pieces of software.

 ## Where software lives

 The primary areas where software is installed at ALCF are: